• Data visualization

 In this guide, we’ll explore proximity maps and how to use them.
 You’ll learn what they are, what makes them so useful for business analysis, and how to easily create your own customized proximity map using mapping software.
 Let’s get started.

-What is a proximity map?
+What is a Proximity Map?

 A proximity map illustrates the area surrounding a central point or points.
 Known also as a buffer map or radius map, it shows concentric circles radiating outwards from target locations.
 The circles depict precise distances, with data and features contained within each incremental buffer zone.